Getting Started · March 18, 2026 · Updated March 18, 2026

 Full API reference at rhumb.dev/docs.
 Machine-readable description at rhumb.dev/llms.txt.

-Pass your own API keys at execution time.
-Rhumb routes the request, you own the credential.
+Pass your own provider API key at execution time.
+Rhumb routes the request, you keep control of the provider credential.
 Full control, no credential storage.

 Agent brings a JWE-encrypted credential token.
 Rhumb decrypts at execution time, never stores.
 Highest security — the credential is never at rest in Rhumb.